DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Tab, Tab, Attack.md

 ---
 ## Solution:

-First we need to unzip the compressed folders.
+First, we need to unzip the compressed folders.

 ![](./attachments/Pasted%20image%2020220330104431.png)